-Before he knows it, the Police is investigating it.
-They get his wallet address, and see that he received a huge payment from another address (the address he received payment from for the crime).
+Before he knows it, the Police are investigating J.J.
+They get his wallet address from the businesses and people he paid BTC to, and see that he received a huge payment from another address (the address he received payment for the crime).

-Had he payed with cash; the police could never have tracked it.
+Had he paid with cash, the police could never have tracked it.
 However, with Bitcoin, or more precisely the blockchain being so transparent, the Police managed to track it down.

 The Bets Way To Stay Private using Bitcoin:

-If Johnson were a smart criminal, he would not cash out and buy the house.
-He would never directly buy anything with that specific wallet.
+If Johnson is a smart criminal, he will not cash out and buy the house.
+He will never directly buy anything with the wallet he received the payment.

-That way, he could never be traced back to the receiving wallet, only to the smaller wallet he used to buy the specific goods/service with.
+That way, he could never be traced back to the receiving wallet, only to the smaller wallet he used to buy the specific goods/services.

 In other words: